 Gray badge — AppleCare+ has expired

-The badge appears in both the product list and the detail view header for quick identification.
+The badge appears in both the item list and the detail view header for quick identification.

 Where to Find Your AppleCare+ Details